 Have exciting quotes

-A common mistake people make is lack of quotes or, even more importantly, engaging quotes.
+A common mistake people make is a lack of quotes or, even more importantly, engaging quotes.
 Quotes are vital to articles about products.
 Editors want to know what the creators think and how their comments tie in with the product’s story.
 As a recommendation, I would make the quote memorable, so it could potentially be the title.
 You want to create a thought catching quote that makes the reader read twice.

 Ready to publish content